 - OTC derivative trades for financial institutions and large non-financials must post margin as collateral for the positions they enter into

-- All counterparties must apply certain risk management techniques including: timely confirmation of trades, regular reconciliation of balances, compression of portfolios, introducing procedures for dispute resolution and (except for small non-financial counterparties) daily valuation of positions.
+- All counterparties must apply certain risk management techniques including: timely confirmation of trades, compression of portfolios, introducing procedures for dispute resolution and (except for small non-financial counterparties) daily valuation of positions.

 We build EMIR compliance into our myvertis system, meaning that our clients who are registered with myvertis will find EMIR compliance particularly easy.
 We can perform reporting for you.
-We issue automated trade confirmations and we reconcile balances regularly in any case.
+We issue automated trade confirmations in any case.
 These are part of every day good business practice any way.

 Name and LEI number

 All parties covered by EMIR have an official name and LEI number.
 Vertis’ details are as follows:

 Official Entity Name: VERTIS KORNYEZETVEDELMI PENZUGYI ZARTKORUEN MUKODO RESZVENYTARSASAG